nawabahmadreshi/documentation/pages/features/deepviews.md

 <!--- React -->
 {% if page.react %}
-{% highlight js %}
+{% protip title="Unsupported in React Native" %}

-// Currently not supported in React Native
+Link control parameters are currently unsupported in the React Native SDK.
+We hope to include them soon, and would also gladly accept pull requests to our [GitHub repo](https://github.com/BranchMetrics/React-Native-Deep-Linking-SDK)!

-{% endhighlight %}
+{% endprotip %}
 {% endif %}
 <!--- /React -->